danilor/VirtualLife/README.md

 If you are going to use anything of this code (clases, sprites or examples) you agree that they may not work as intented and may cause troubles.

+## Code

+Right now I have two Visual Studio projects working with this.
+One is the main, with the "Life" itself, and the other one is only a basic Form to make use of those clases.
+So if you are willing to try this code take into count that it won't work "out of the box".
+You will have to write a little program to make use of those clases and objects.

 ## TODO List

 - [X] Basic structure